Jovito Salonga: Activities

-Awards and recognition
+Honors and recognition

 Salonga received the Ramon Magsaysay Award for government service on August 31, 2007.
 He was honored for "the exemplary integrity and substance of his long public career in service to democracy and good government in the Philippines".
 Other awardees included Kim Sun Tae of Korea, Mahabir Pun of Nepal, Tang Xiyang of China, Palagummi Sainath of India, Chen Guangcheng and Chung To, both of China.
 At least 256 Asian people have won the award in various categories since its founding in 1957.
 Each awardee receives a certificate, a medallion and an undisclosed cash prize.
 Salonga was one of the 7 Asian awardees, from China, India, South Korea, Nepal and the Philippines.
 He also received the prestigious Ka Pepe Diokno Human Rights Award, the premier national human rights award on February 26, 2010.
 Jovito Salonga was also conferred the Order of the Knights of Rizal with the highest rank, Knight Grand Cross of Rizal (KGCR).